nosolobots/stroustrup_ppp/chapter_4/drill/README.md

 numbers and the larger value is: followed by the larger value.

 3. Augment the program so that it writes the line the numbers are equal (only) if they are equal.

+4. Change the program so it uses doubles instead of ints.